-Our methods for collecting primary data for this study include an interview with a local pediatrician, an analysis of city data for various zip codes in Scott County, and a survey of the local population to gauge awareness of the dangers of lead poisoning.
-The interview with the local pediatrician was conducted by our instructor, Dr. Hyeong-Gyu Choi, and the information was then relayed back to our team.
+Our methods for collecting primary data for this study include: an interview with a local pediatrician, an analysis of city data for various zip codes in Scott County, and a survey of the local population to gauge awareness of the dangers of lead poisoning.
+The interview with the local pediatrician was conducted by our instructor, Dr. Choi, and the information was then relayed back to our team.
 The zip codes for our analysis were chosen based upon a study done by Genesis Health System.
 The data that they provided us allowed us to see the number of documented lead poisoning cases over the last 18 months.
-From that list, we selected the top five zip codes in the county with the highest number of reported lead poisonings and gathered demographic information provided by the U.S. Census Bureau.
+From that list we selected the top five zip codes in the county with the highest number of reported lead poisonings and gathered demographic information provided by the U.S. Census Bureau.

 Our final and most extensive method of primary data collection was our survey.
 We developed our survey with the goal to gauge the public's knowledge of the dangers of lead poisoning, especially in children.
-Our survey questions were developed specifically to measure the survey participants' intention, attitude, involvement, and awareness regarding lead related issues.
-The survey was delivered via campus email to all students, faculty, and staff at Augustana College.
-Genesis Health Systems publicized our survey by placing a Facebook ads online and the Scott County Health Department publicized our survey via its social media channels and external contacts as well.
-The results of the survey were collected via Google Form and analyzed with SPSS statistical software.
+Our survey questions were developed specifically to measure the surveyees' intent, attitude, involvement and awareness when it comes to lead related issues.
+The survey was delivered via email to all students, faculty, and staff at Augustana College.
+Genesis Health Systems publicized our survey by placing a number of Facebook ads online and the Scott County Health Department posted a link to our survey on their Facebook page as well.
+The results of the survey were generated and analyzed with Google Form and SPSS statistical software.